-Drivers who Try to Beat the Read Light
+Drivers Who Try to Beat the Read Light

-What a Yellow Light Means
+What Does the Yellow Light Mean?

-Is it illegal or not?
+Is it legal or not?

 There are three different yellow light laws in the United States.
 The most common is the permissive yellow law, the other two are restricted yellow laws.